ccblazer44/data-analyst-fetch/writeup.md

 LIMIT 5
 ```

-I used `SUM(t.quantity * t.sale)` as a tie breaker to limit the answer to 5 brands.
+I used `SUM(t.quantity * t.sale)` as a tie-breaker to limit the answer to five brands.

 ### What are the top 5 brands by sales among users that have had their account for at least six months?

-CVS
+1. CVS
-DOVE
+2. DOVE
-TRESEMMÉ
+3. TRESEMMÉ
-TRIDENT
+4. TRIDENT
-COORS LIGHT
+5. COORS LIGHT

-Basically the same query, changing birth_date to created_date with a different interval and sorting only by `SUM(t.quantity * t.sale)`
+Basically the same query, changing `birth_date` to `created_date` with a different interval and sorting only by `SUM(t.quantity * t.sale)`

 ```sql
 SELECT p.brand